MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

- On the other hand, `TriggeredStatecharts` have their own dedicated use for descriptions in the embedded area, where a software component is often *triggered* on a regular basis (i.e. with a certain periodic repetition and signals do not arrive as events, but as available values).
+ On the other hand, `TriggeredStatecharts` have their own dedicated use for descriptions in the embedded area, where a software component is often *triggered* on a regular basis, i.e. with a certain periodic repetition, and signals do not arrive as events, but as available values.
 We also designed `TriggeredStatecharts` as implementation oriented language, and therefore do not add specification oriented constructs: